 Hybrid cat breeds, such as the Chausie and Savannah can get quite large.
 These cats are crosses between certain wild cats and domestic cat breeds.
 Even though some hybrid cats are recognized by certain Cat Fancy associations, none of these really classify as true domestic cats.

 Some people have been known to tame wild cats as well and keep them as pets.
 Servals, which are a fairly large wild cat native to Africa, are sometimes kept as a pet.

-While these cats are large, they are not a domestic breed.
+These cats are large, but they are not a domestic breed.
 Unfortunately, many of these wild cats and even many hybrids end up at shelters or rescues because the owners don't know how to manage them.

 Since they can't be returned to the wild, they have to rely on the kindness of some humans to get them through life.
 Thankfully, there are sanctuaries, like Big Cat Rescue, that can take them in and care for them as they live out their lives.

 The Norwegian Forest Cat, or Norsk Skaukatt or Scogkatt is a very old breed.
 It may be the fairy cat referred to in Norse mythology, or it may be the cat so large that not even Thor could lift it.